watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     <i>
     ```

-14. Search for the following line in the `module.exports` object, and then update [YOUR APPINSIGHTS KEY] with the your Application Insights Key from the Azure portal.
+14. Search for the following line in the `module.exports` object, and then update [YOUR APPINSIGHTS KEY] with the Your Application Insights Key from the Azure portal.

     ```javascript
     appInsightKey: '[YOUR APPINSIGHTS KEY]'